devgioele/universal-bookmark-manager/README.md

 bindsym $mod+Control+Shift+i exec bookmark remove
 ```

+## Usage

-When you add a bookmark, the menu asks you for tags that you may want to bind to the new bookmark.
+When you add a bookmark, the content of the primary clipboard is used (the selected text, not the copied one).
+The menu then asks you for tags that you may want to bind to the new bookmark.
 A list of already existing tags is shown, so that you avoid creating tags that are conceptually the same
 but spelled in a slightly different way.
 To stop adding tags, close the menu (usually with the `ESC` key).

+Picking a bookmark is straightforward.
+The URI of the selected bookmark is copied to the secondary clipboard
+(as if you copied it with `Ctrl+C`).
+The URI is not written out using some automation tool like `ydotools`, because of security
+concerns arising from giving access to `/dev/uinput`.

 ## Notifications